1. Home

 3. Advice

-Buying a house can feel like a huge task, and the process can sometimes feel like it will never end.
-Check our top ten house buying tips to make buying your new home easy.
+Buying a house can be a huge task, and the process can sometimes feel never ending.
+To help, we've put assembled our top ten house buying tips to simplify your next move.

 1. Get to grips with the key terms

-When deciding to step up on to the property ladder, a lot of us don’t know what some of the house buying terminology means, or that it even exists.
+When stepping onto the property ladder, house buying jargon can become complicated.
 Getting to know the key moving terms before you make an offer can help to ensure the transaction runs smoothly and quickly.

-Take a look at our glossary, where you can find the key terms for buying a house, and their definitions.
+Have a look at our glossary, where you can find the key terms for buying a house, as well as their definitions.
 This will make every stage of the process clearer.

 2. Calculate the cost of buying a house

-Your outgoings when buying a house aren’t limited to the deposit, so it is important to take into consideration the other costs involved with purchasing a property when deciding your budget.
+Your outgoings when buying a house aren’t limited to the deposit.
+So, it's important to consider the other costs involved with purchasing a property when deciding your budget.

 Our quick Moving Costs Calculator which will give estimate prices for:

-If you are a First Time Buyer and have been renting a furnished place there will also be the cost of buying new furniture to take into account.
+If you are a First Time Buyer and have been renting a furnished property, there will also be the cost of buying new furniture.
 It may be worth checking sites like Freecycle where you can find furniture for free in your area.

 3. Sell before you buy

-Searching for a new home will always be exciting, and with the multitude of online property agents nowadays it can be tempting to search for your dream home when your current property is not yet on the market.
-It is important to not get carried away and fall in love with a house before you have a buyer, or you may lose out on the house of your dreams to someone with the funds already available.
+Searching for a new home is exciting.
+Sometimes it can be tempting to search for your dream home before your current property is not yet on the market.
+It is important to not get carried away and fall in love with a house before you have a buyer.
+This is because you may lose out on the house of your dreams to someone with the funds already available.

-It will almost always be more lucrative to sell your house before you buy, but it can be complicated.
+Selling your house before buying a new one is almost always more lucrative, but this can become complicated.
 In many ways it can actually be easier to buy a home as a First Time Buyer, as they're only dealing with one transaction.

 4. Get a mortgage ‘agreement in principle’